tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 I sipped at stale coffee.
 The sun tilted overhead, dipping toward the west.
 After a while, my vigil almost didn’t seem necessary.
 The McKenzies were like a heap of corpses: eyes shut tight, stiff but knotted together, extremities intertwined, the alpha’s bullish head peaking out at the top.

 Of course, I had to check our heading now and then; keeping an eye on the McKenzies meant nothing if we went wildly off course in the process.
-I never turned my back for long, because every time I did, I felt their eyes burning holes in my spine.
+I never turned my back for long, because every time I did, I felt their gaze burning holes in my spine.
 I’d whip around, sure their stillness was some nasty trick, convinced they were just toying with me.

 Never caught them with their eyes open.